|

 AINDRIÚ:

-Irish form of Andrew,
+Irish Gaelic form of English Andrew,

 meaning